Chinese nuthatch: Similar species

 This species is locally found in sympatry with the Eurasian nuthatch (S. europaea), but differs from it in its smaller size, clearly visible white supercilium, black crown in males, and relatively plain underparts, lacking the reddish undertail coverts and flanks.
-In the west of its range, the Chinese nuthatch can also be found with Przevalski's nuthatch (S. przewalskii), and both have brightly cinnamon-colored underparts.
+In the west of its range, the Chinese nuthatch can also be found with Przevalski's nuthatch (S. przewalskii), and both have brightly cinnamon-coloured underparts.
 The Chinese nuthatch is easily distinguished by its black eyestripe, while Przevalski's nuthatch has very light cheeks contrasting with the breast.
 The Chinese nuthatch is phylogenetically and morphologically very close to the Corsican nuthatch, which is, however, endemic to Corsica and generally has much less vivid underparts; a Chinese nuthatch in worn plumage has underparts that are just more buff than a Corsican nuthatch in fresh plumage.
 Both species are closely related to the red-breasted nuthatch, which has even brighter underparts, with a more prominent eye streak.

-Ecology and behavior
+Ecology and behaviour

-Vocalizations
+Voice

-The Chinese nuthatch sings on the top of pine and spruce trees.
-British ornithologist Simon Harrap gives three basic types of calls.
-The first is a harsh, prolonged schraa, schraa call, reminiscent of the Eurasian Jay (Garrulus glandarius), and similar to some calls found in the Corsican nuthatch, Algerian nuthatch, and Krüper's nuthatch.
+The Chinese nuthatch sings from the tops of pine and spruce trees.
+Harrap gives three basic types of calls.
+The first is a harsh, prolonged schraa, schraa call, reminiscent of the Eurasian jay (Garrulus glandarius), and similar to some calls found in the Corsican nuthatch, Algerian nuthatch, and Krüper's nuthatch.
 Given, in agitation or excitement, singly or in irregular series at intervals of 0.31-1 second.
 The second type is a various quiet, conversational, single short units, more melodic or piping and repeated in series of whip, whip whip... or quip-quip-quip, sometimes becoming a quit, quit... squeak.
 The song is composed of this type of calls, in number from five to thirty, the volume increasing in the first part of the song.
 Small ascending whistles are also emitted, at a rate of seven notes per second and for 1.5 to 2.25 seconds, sometimes introduced by a higher note, forming a tsi-pui-pui-pui-pui....
 A variant is a much flatter, less musical and more monotous rattle (c.
 12 units per second), duiduiduidui..., recalling song variants of chestnut-vented nuthatch in speed of delivery and duration, but a little mellower and lower-pitched.
 The last type of call consists of short, nasal notes, quir, quir, produced in long, very rapid series, or in an irregular manner.